tjrules/blog-app-part-one/README.md

 * Changing words, variable names, etc. but copying the code or files of a source without giving credit.
 * Copying so many ideas or code blocks from a source that it makes up the majority of your work, whether you give credit or not.
 * Failing to put a quotation in quotation marks.
+* Submitting work that consist of more than 50% of work that is not your own, even if cited!

 In an effort to not plagiarize, credit for this content goes to:
 * [Plagiarism.org](http://plagiarism.org/), specifically the “plagiarism 101” section.
 Content was adapted for code.
 For more information, please see: